microsoft/react-native-code-push/README.md

 1. `null` if an update with the specified state doesn't currently exist.
 This occurs in the following scenarios:

     1. The end-user hasn't installed any CodePush updates yet, and therefore, no metadata is available for any updates, regardless what you specify as the `updateState` parameter.

-    1. The end-user installed an update of the binary (e.g. from the store), which cleared away the old CodePush updates, and gave precedence back to the JS binary in the binary.
+    2. The end-user installed an update of the binary (e.g. from the store), which cleared away the old CodePush updates, and gave precedence back to the JS binary in the binary.
+Therefore, it would exhibit the same behavior as #1

-    1. The `updateState` parameter is set to `UpdateState.RUNNING`, but the app isn't currently running a CodePush update.
-There may be a pending update, which requires an app restart to become active.
+    3. The `updateState` parameter is set to `UpdateState.RUNNING`, but the app isn't currently running a CodePush update.
+There may be a pending update, but the app hasn't been restarted yet in order to make it active.

-    1. The `updateState` parameter is set to `UpdateState.PENDING`, but the app doesn't have any pending updates.
+    4. The `updateState` parameter is set to `UpdateState.PENDING`, but the app doesn't have any currently pending updates.

 2. A [`LocalPackage`](#localpackage) instance which represents the metadata for the currently requested CodePush update (either the running or pending).